accs-uaa/wildlife-taxonomy-database/README.md

 ## Getting Started

-These instructions will enable you to load a new instance or updated instance of the Alaska Vegetation Plots Database into a MySQL Server.
+These instructions will enable you to load a new instance or updated instance of the Alaska Vegetation Plots (VegPlots) Database into a MySQL Server.
 The database was designed for MySQL but can be loaded into PostgreSQL using the pgloader tool.
 Instructions are not provided for loading the database into PostgreSQL.
 These instructions will also enable you to run the Vegetation Database Tools toolbox in ArcGIS Pro.
 The toolbox is not compatible with ArcGIS Desktop.
 The ArcGIS python environment must be set up with python libraries that are not included in the ArcGIS python installation by default.

 ### Prerequisites
 1. MySQL 5.6 or 5.7